icebob/moleculer-java-site/src/events.md

 ## Local broadcast event

-Send broadcast events only to all local services with `broker.broadcastLocal` method.
+Send broadcast events only to all local `Services` with "broker.broadcastLocal" method:
 ```java
 broker.broadcastLocal("config.changed", config);
 ```

 ## Subscribe to events

-The contents of the events are wrapped in an object called Event Context to receive the message.
+The contents of the events are wrapped in an object called event `Context` to receive the message.
-The Event Context is very similar to Action Context.
+The event `Context` is very similar to `Context` of `Actions`.

 **Context-based event handler & emit a nested event**